Document / Publication

 The purpose of this document is to support the refinement and finalization of the technical guidance for countries reporting on the indicators to monitor achievement of the global targets of the Sendai Framework for Disaster Risk Reduction 2015-2030.

-The refinement and finalization of the technical guidance will take place throughout 2017 together with Member States and relevant technical partners, for which dedicated events will be organised by UNISDR, including a technical working meeting that will take place at the 2017 Global Platform for Disaster Risk Reduction in Mexico on 26 May 2017.
+The refinement and finalization of the technical guidance took place throughout 2017 together with Member States and relevant technical partners, for which dedicated events were organised by UNISDR, including a technical working meeting that took place at the 2017 Global Platform for Disaster Risk Reduction in Mexico on 26 May 2017.

-The first cycle of monitoring using the online Sendai Framework Monitor will begin in January 2018, and will exceptionally cover the two biennia 2015-2016 and 2017-2018.
+The first cycle of monitoring using the online Sendai Framework Monitor began in January 2018, and exceptionally covers the two biennia 2015-2016 and 2017-2018.

 DOCUMENTS / PUBLICATIONS